mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

     * Expression - stop when expression evaluates to true
     * to change type and configure, right-click breakpoint red circle and select type from dropdown
+  * to add a "log point"
+    * right-click to the left of a line number add select "Add Log Point..."
+    * enter a message where expressions are enclosed in curly braces
+    * ex.
+The sum is {a + b} now!
+    * will display a red diamond icon in the gutter
 * can configure to "Skip Code" you didn't write
   * like code from npm packages
 * can perform debugging operations from Debug menu